Gas cooktops are better than electric

 - Cleaning.
 While the old-style coil electric burners are not all that easy to clean, they are still easier than gas because you do not have to worry about gunk getting into the burners.
 Needless to say, the new flattop electric ranges are a breeze to clean.
 Winner: electric.

 - Power outages.
-It goes without saying that an electric is useless when the power is out.
-You can use gas with no power although you might need to light it with a match (as the igniters are electric).
+It goes without saying that an electric range is useless when the power is out.
+You can use gas with no power although you might need to light it with a match (if the igniters are electric).
 Winner: gas.

 The bottom line is that each type of stove has its strengths and weaknesses and it’s impossible to say that one is “better” than the other in any overall sense.
 Choose the type that best suits you.